Explore Jobs

 Internship Interview Tips

-4. Bring supporting materials.
-Don’t show up to your internship interview empty-handed.
-Bring a padfolio, pens, copies of your resume, a cheat sheet, and a list of questions for your interviewer.
-You can also bring a list of professional references and examples of your most impressive work in a portfolio.
+4. Bring Supporting Materials.
+Arrive at your internship interview prepared with a padfolio, pens, copies of your resume, and a list of questions for the interviewer.
+Including professional references and examples of your work in a portfolio can further demonstrate your preparedness.

 Common Internship Interview Questions